software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 10
->
-> 1. Add these two user stories to the "Product Backlog" board in Trello.
-The user stories should be initially in the "In sprint" list of the board.
-> 2. Add the tasks to the "Sprint 1 Backlog" board in Trello.
-The tasks should be initially in the "To do" list of the board.

-{: .important-title }

 > Exercise 11
 >
-> Impelement 1. user story
+> Implement the tasks of the "As an user I want to add a reading recommendation so that I can build a collection of reading recommendations" user story

 {: .important-title }

 > Exercise 12
 >
-> Impelement 2. user story
+> Impelement the tasks of the "As an user I want to list the added reading recommendations so that I can easily find interesting things to read" user story

 ## Daily Scrum